Manu343726/cmakepp/oo-cmake-pull-request.md

   skip_cleanup: true #The biicode block is generated during build, don't discard build changes!
 ```

-Note that Travis CI supports biicode deployment out of the box, just install the travis gem and run:
+Note that Travis CI supports biicode deployment out of the box, just install the travis gem and run biicode setup inside your project:

 ```
 $ gem install travis